 China and Myanmar 'stand together' despite Rohingya backlash

+Details on the amount of the package were scant but among the 33 deals was a concession and shareholders agreement on the $1.3 billion-dollar Kyaukhphyu deep-sea port and economic zone.
+There was also a letter of intent for "new urban development" in Myanmar's biggest city Yangon and feasibility studies for rail links.

+The aim is to carve out a so-called "China-Myanmar Economic Corridor" -- a path of infrastructure from China's landlocked south to Myanmar's western Rakhine state which would serve as Beijing's long-awaited gateway to the Indian Ocean.
+The elaborate signing ceremony came between sit-down meetings with Suu Kyi and powerful army chief Min Aung Hlaing, who stands accused of masterminding the Rohingya crackdown.

-After arriving Friday Xi called the visit a "historic moment" for relations between the two neighbors, according to state-run newspaper the Global New Light of Myanmar.
-He also touched on the "unfairness and inequality in international relations" in what could be seen as a slight against the United States, which has sanctioned Myanmar army chief Min Aung Hlaing.
+After arriving Friday Xi called the visit a "historical moment" for relations between the two neighbours, according to state-run newspaper the Global New Light of Myanmar.
+He also touched on the "unfairness and inequality in international relations" in what could be seen as a slight against the United States, which has sanctioned the army chief.

-Myanmar leader Suu Kyi -- whose reputation lays in tatters in the West's eyes due to her defense of the army over the Rohingya crackdown -- said the country will always be at China's side.
-"It goes without saying that a neighboring country has no other choice, but to stand together till the end of the world," she said during a celebration late Friday.
+Myanmar leader Suu Kyi -- whose reputation lays in tatters in the West's eyes due to her defence of the army over the Rohingya crisis -- said the country will always be at China's side.
+"It goes without saying that a neighbouring country has no other choice, but to stand together till the end of the world," she said during a celebration late Friday.

-The Asian giant is now Myanmar's largest investor, and the headline deals include a deep-sea port, several economic zones and a high-speed rail link criss-crossing the country.
-The so-called "China-Myanmar Economic Corridor" will carve a path of infrastructure from China's landlocked south to Myanmar's western Rakhine state -- Beijing's long-awaited gateway to the Indian Ocean.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)